On Political Pain: Grieving our Losses, Keeping our Hope

 So how do we handle political pain?

 I think the first thing we need to do is allow ourselves to grieve.
 Moments like these can be bitterly disappointing.
 We had hope in a result and got the opposite one.
 They can also be deeply alienating.
 We face a scenario we see as terrible and expect people of good will to rally around it.
 And a majority or plurality of our neighbors choose the thing we think will hurt us and the people we love.
-And it can make you feel like you are alone, and don ‘t have whatever degree of belonging we thought.
+And it can make us feel like we are alone, and don ‘t have whatever degree of belonging we thought.
 And as much as we say we’re used to people’s hurtful decisions, being in what we experienced as an abusive relationship for four years, and having the consensus be to let the abuser back in the house can be incredibly painful.

 So I start with grief.